perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 <tr><td>Integrated Graphics: Disabled / Enabled (according to SMBIOS)</td></tr>
 </table>

-### OpenCore 0.8.5
+### OpenCore 0.8.6

-I have used OpenCore version 0.8.5.
 For the installation to be successful, 3 parameters related to security must be set:

 - `SecureBootModel=j160` or `SecureBootModel=Default` in config.plist (Apple secure boot `j160` corresponds to MacPro7,1 and `Default` sets the same model as in SMBIOS)
 - SIP enabled (`csr-active-config=00000000` in config.plist)